Skip to main content

 Config instances

-A config instance, also known as a config, is a set of parameters used to modify the behavior of code.
-Config instances are typically stored as JSON or YAML files (or even in a database), which applications parse into a structured format for consumption.
-The following YAML file defines a config instance for controlling a robot’s motion.
+A config instance, also known as a config or an instance, is a set of parameters used to modify the behavior of code.
+Config instances are stored as JSON files, which applications parse into a structured format for consumption.
+The following YAML file defines a config instance used to control a robot’s motion.

 max_linear_speed_mps: 1.2